 Step #1: Make sure That the Wood is Dry

 Ensure the wood is dry by exposing the wood to sunlight and in an area with proper ventilation.
-Airflows fasten the drying of the wood, but you can also use a heat gun to dry the wood manually.
+Airflows speeds up the drying of the wood without cracking, but you can also use a heat gun to dry the wood manually.

 See Also: Does Sunlight Darken Wood?